emorchy/PicoCTF2023-PowerAnalysis/README.md

 ![onebyte](pictures/onebyte.png)

-As the payload byte increments, XORing with the static key changes its value, returning different Sbin numbers.
-Therefore, the list of leaked Sbin LSBs matches the Sbin LSBs of a given key byte XORed with the incremented payload byte.
+As the payload byte increments, XORing with the static key changes its value, returning different Sbox numbers.
+Therefore, the list of leaked Sbox LSBs matches the Sbox LSBs of a given key byte XORed with the incremented payload byte.

 ![bytesolve](pictures/bytesolve.png)